 Thesis title: The Political Commitment of Eric Hobsbawm: the passion for communist politics in a transformed world (1978-2012)

-I graduated in History and Political Sciences at the Complutense University of Madrid in 2014.
-Currently a Phd student in history at the University of Edinburgh undertaking a research in European Communism in the second half of the twentieth century.
+I graduated in History and Political Sciences at the Complutense University of Madrid and UNED in 2014 and 2015.
+Currently I obtained my PhD in history at the University of Edinburgh in the area of modern and contemporary history

 2014-2015: Msc in Contemporary History, Complutense University of Madrid.
 Specialization in Cultural Studies and Political Cultures with the following research: "The representations of Homosexuality: the mass media in Spain (2004-2011)"